jwmiller5/Compliance/compliance/regulatory/offering-HITRUST.md

 **Does Microsoft provide guidance for my organization to implement appropriate controls when using Office 365?**

 Yes, you can find recommended customer actions in Compliance Score, cross-Microsoft Cloud solutions that help your organization meet complex compliance obligations when using cloud services.
 Specifically, for HITRUST CSF, we recommend that you perform risk assessments using the NIST 800-53 and NIST CSF assessments in Compliance Score.
 In the assessments, we provide you with step-by-step guidance and the Microsoft solutions you can use to implement your data protection controls.
-You can learn more about Compliance Score in [Microsoft Compliance Manager](/microsoft-365/compliance/compliance-manager).
+You can learn more about Compliance Score in [Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager).

-### Use Microsoft Compliance Manager to assess your risk
+### Use Microsoft Purview Compliance Manager to assess your risk

-[Microsoft Compliance Manager](/microsoft-365/compliance/compliance-manager) is a feature in the [Microsoft 365 compliance center](/microsoft-365/compliance/microsoft-365-compliance-center) to help you understand your organization's compliance posture and take actions to help reduce risks.
+[Microsoft Purview Compliance Manager](/microsoft-365/compliance/compliance-manager) is a feature in the [Microsoft 365 compliance center](/microsoft-365/compliance/microsoft-365-compliance-center) to help you understand your organization's compliance posture and take actions to help reduce risks.
 Compliance Manager offers a premium template for building an assessment for this regulation.
 Find the template in the **assessment templates** page in Compliance Manager.
 Learn how to [Build and manage assessments in Compliance Manager](/microsoft-365/compliance/compliance-manager-assessments).

 ### Resources